piotrromanowski/blog/content/post/react_testing.md

 > unit, and to ensure that your tests aren't indirectly asserting on behavior
 > of child components.

-That being said, it's safe to say that enzymes shallow rendering is what you should use when you're trying to enforce testing as a "unit".
+It's safe to say that enzymes shallow rendering is the right tool when you're trying to unit test your components.

-Shallow rendering constrains users to only allow developers to make assertions on the components props, and immediate children of the component.
-Note that I didn't include "state" because we should try to avoid making assertions on the implementation details of the component.
-Also, shallow rendering will also help improve the performance of your tests since you don't require all the extra DOM setup.
+Shallow rendering constrains developers to only make assertions on a components props, and the props of it's immediate children.
+Although shallow rendering permits you to access a components state, we should try to avoid doing so because we shouldn't be testing the implementation details of the component.
+Shallow rendering will also help improve the performance of your tests since it doesn't require all the extra DOM setup.

-Okay, I could continue writing about unit testing react components, or, I could bring in an example.
+Alright, I could continue writing about unit testing react components, or, I could bring in an example.
 Let's take a look at the below EnhancedButton component.

-{{< highlight javascript >}}
+{{< highlight jsx >}}
 // ... other imports ...
 import {Button} from './Button' import {Error} from './Error'